WatChMaL/CNN/data_slicing/Data Slicing.md

 Other notebooks performed the same purpose for other datasets, but they were accidentally deleted during a github commit - but subbing out the dataset pathway for another dataset should easily allow the same slicing and indexing to be performed for a different dataset.

 This notebook also displays event images for the sliced data in two separate formats.
-The first shows individual PMTs within mPMTS, and the second displays mPMTs as one point.
-Unfortunately, several of the functions necessary to generate the first format were also accidentally deleted.
+The first shows individual PMTs within mPMTS, and the second displays each mPMT as one point in the image. `PlottingEventDisplays.py` contains the functions used for making these displays.
 <!-- #endregion -->

 ```bash